presscustomizr/hueman/readme.txt

 See headers of files for further details.

 # Changelog
+= 3.2.3 September 12th 2016 =
+* fixed : Plugin recommendation code was not up to date.
+Updated to TGMPA v2.6.1

 = 3.2.2 September 11th 2016 =
 * fixed : dismiss link not showing up in the Hueman Addons plugin recommendation admin notice
 * added : title utility functions like hu_get_search_title()